alandelmar/DIT-App/README.md

 iOS app developed for the staff and students of the Dublin Institute of Technology.
 Main features include geolocational data, database searches and third-party API's

-To view this app on a device of Xcode simulator do the following steps:
+To view this app on a device or Xcode simulator do the following steps:

 1. Turn on server (I used MAMP)